 Okay, let me do just that before we get to the goodies.

 You Can Tailor the Course to Your Interests, Intentions and Weaknesses

-You may have forgone online courses in your basic Spanish and have turned to secondhand books, or private tutoring.
+You may have forgone online courses in your basic Spanish and have turned to secondhand books or private tutoring.
 And you may have done fine.

-With the great number of offerings online, you can actually choose one or three that are perfect for you and reflect your state of Spanish, because not all “intermediate” learners are the same.
+With the great number of offerings online, you can actually choose one (or many) that are perfect for you and reflect your state of Spanish, because not all “intermediate” learners are the same.